w3c/wot-thing-description/proposals/common-definitions/README.md

 ## Guidelines

 Best practices for designing TDs.
-When to use this or not.
+When to use this common definitions mechanism or not.

-1. If you have one mechanism (security, connection, form, schema), just inline it, i.e. do not use `-Definitions` objects.
+1. If you have one mechanism just inline it, i.e. do not use `-Definitions` objects.
 2. In case of multiple defaults, as default definitions are applied to all forms, any local form overwriting it can result in multiple forms with the same information.
 See https://github.com/w3c/wot-thing-description/pull/2163#issuecomment-3562576204
 3. A TD is not required to use the common definitions.
 If you do not have common patterns in your TD, where most of the forms don't have duplicate terms, do not try to use this feature.
 It will make it more complicated for the Consumers to process.

-- Security term at the top level is optional
-  - McCool not mandatory -> Reducing verbosity, make TDs simpler and shorter.
-People say it is annoying and does not improve security.
-Defining a "useless" security at the top and always overwriting it is not clear.
+4. You do not need to use `"form"` in the Form-level if that form already uses the defaults.
+That is provided as a way to override defaults.

 - No resolution: Having no security field at all (none in the forms, none in the top level) -> reverting to defaults
-- No resolution: Security defaults:
-  - McCool auto -> Assuming nosec is wrong assumption

 ## Validation Rules

 1. In an expanded TD, each form MUST contain the information required to construct the request, meaning an absolute `href`, `security`, `op`, and protocol-related information defined by the binding specification.
 If a term has a default value, it MUST also be provided.
 2. In an expanded TD, the following terms MUST NOT be used in the root level:
-   1. `"security"`
+   1. `"schema"`
-   2. `"securityDefinitions"`
+   2. `"schemaDefinitions"`
-   3. `"schema"`
+   3. `"formDefaults"`
-   4. `"schemaDefinitions"`
-   5. `"connection"`
-   6. `"connectionDefinitions"`
-   7. `"form"`
-   8. `"formDefinitions"`
+   4. `"formDefinitions"`
 3. In an expanded TD, the following terms MUST NOT be used in the form level:
-   1. `"security"`
+   1. `"schema"`: TODO: How to remove?
-   2. `"schema"`
+   2. `"formDefaults"`
-   3. `"connection"`
-   4. `"form"`
+   3. `"form"`
-4. When a field — such as `"security"`, `"schema"`, `"connection"`, or `"form"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., the value of `"security"` (when not an object) must be in the `"securityDefinitions"` in the root level.
+4. When a field — such as or `"formDefaults"` — references a definition, that definition MUST exist in the root level in the respective category; e.g., all values of `"formDefaults"` (when not an object) must be in the `"formDefinitions"` in the root level.

 ## Algorithm